 Styling your outfit is a big deal as it determines your body language, personality, and wealth status!
 You need to have a good fashion sense and creativity to make even old garments look better while considering that buttons play an important role in every costume.
-Get to know about types of buttons for clothes to dress like a pro!
+Get to know about different types of buttons for clothes to dress like a pro!

 Buttons are of different types depending upon their suitability for pants or shirts, designs, sewing type, shape, size, and more!
 In this article, I’ll share twelve types of buttons with pictures so that you can give an eye-catching look to everyday clothing.
 Let’s begin!